Contact Us: email@example.com

-Joshua David Bellin has been writing novels since the age of eight (though the first few were admittedly very short).
-His debut, the YA science fiction adventure SURVIVAL COLONY 9, was published in 2014, with the sequel, SCAVENGER OF SOULS, due out on August 23, 2016.
-Josh likes to read, watch monster movies, and take Nature hikes with his family in search of frogs and salamanders.
+Joshua David Bellin has been writing novels since he was eight years old (though the first few were admittedly very short).
+He is the author of three YA science fiction novels: Survival Colony 9, Scavenger of Souls, and Freefall.
+Josh loves to read, watch movies, and spend time in Nature with his kids.
+Oh, yeah, and he likes monsters.
+Really scary monsters.

 When Rosie David isn’t writing YA novels (most of which have kissing in them), she’s usually reading YA novels (most of which also have kissing in them).
 She wrote “Sealed with a Wish,” a magical rom-com, just for you, but don’t tell the other kids… They’d get jealous.

 Fan of fun factoids, chocolate milkshakes, and wild adventure, Laurel Houck writes to tell the stories that live in her.
 Her literal and virtual file cabinets attest to her prolific writings of those things that touch her heart, regardless of public opinion.
 Which may be why she is pre-published…

 Hillary Fazzari is a YA writer from the Pacific Northwest.
 She holds degrees in journalism, Celtic studies, and history and writes both fiction and academic material.
 When she’s not researching long-dead kings or writing about teens in trouble, she can be found reading or haunting her local library.